geeksforsocialchange/gfsc-v3/content/blog/2021/technology-isnt-a-magic-wand/index.md

 ---

-{{<image-with-caption "oculardevice.png" "A Photoshopped satire of an Innovations magazine listing of the Ocular Device from the film National Treasure, starring Nicolas Cage."
-"Jazz spent four days procrastinating on the editorial for this article but somehow made this in ten minutes.[^2]" "frame image--center">}}
+{{%image-with-caption "oculardevice.png" "A Photoshopped satire of an Innovations magazine listing of the Ocular Device from the film National Treasure, starring Nicolas Cage." "frame image--center"%}}
+"Jazz spent four days procrastinating on the editorial for this article but somehow made this in ten minutes.[^2]"
+{{%/image-with-caption%}}

 {{<smallsignup "Sign up to our mailing list to get our latest articles delivered straight to your inbox.">}}